 Fire safety in schools refers to precautions taken to prevent or reduce the likelihood of a fire that could end up in death, injury, and property damage at school.
 Fire safety measures must be used as early as the construction of a school.
 Assessments and inspections which have been done in schools suggest that non-teaching and accommodation areas contain the highest fire risk/hazard.
 Non-teaching areas include kitchens, offices, prep-rooms, storage areas and electrical switch rooms.
+Learn from this websites about fire safety in schools.

 Schools have to adhere to a lot of school safety rules and fire safety in schools is actually the most important requirements of schools.
 Fire safety equipment as also drills and procedures for fire safety methods must be completed in school facilities so that every person knows the way to respond in a calm and proper manner in case of an emergency fire outbreak.